 Frequently Asked Questions

-Is the Common Land owned by Anyone?
+Is The Common Land Owned By Anyone?

 Yes - Common Land always has an owner, in this case all of the land that forms the Nettlebed and District Commons is privately owned.
 The vast majority is owned by the Nettlebed Estate, although some areas (particularly Witheridge Hill Common) are owned by private individuals.
 The general public has rights to access the land in accordance with the By Laws